rohanprasadofficial/TechNewsReader/README.md

 # TechNewsReader
-TechNews Reader is am simple android application that lets user to fetch the top 20 news around the globe.
+TechNews Reader is an simple android application that lets users to fetch the top 20 news around the globe.

 ## System Requirements:
 1.Android Studio - above 3.0